GimmiRuski/rencharmer/README.md

 ## Disclaimer

-**renCharmer** is still pretty early on in development, so be aware of that.
-I would strongly recommend against using it with projects that aren't tracked using a [version control system](https://git-scm.com/).
+**renCharmer** is still pretty early on in development, so expect things to break or not work.
+Given that and its nature (i.e. modifying source code), I would strongly recommend against using it with projects that aren't tracked using a [version control system](https://git-scm.com/).

 ## Usage